SC2Mapster/blizzard-tutorials/docs/New_Tutorials/04_Data_Editor/060_Actors.md

 ## Actor Parents

 Data parents exist for all types of data, but for actors in particular blizzard did a lot of work to create useful parents that can speedup your work creating actors as well as reduce the complexity when you just learn about actors.
 A parent is a template which if used the child object will inherit all its base settings.
-You can overwrite the base settings, if need to change something.
+You can overwrite the base settings, if you need to change something.
 For some actor types a good parent is already chosen by default in the editor, like the `GenericUnitStandard` parent for `Unit` actors.

 Parents can define Tokens which a child object can fill out to automatically set part of its data.
 You can think of them as parameters to a function.